 And also, I'm enjoying this new beautifully photographed paleo cookbook: Ditch the Wheat.
 I can't wait to dig in and try some of these recipes that look SO good like the chicken fingers (our son's favorite), or the onion fries, which are like onion rings only made with arrowroot flour.
 I can't believe how much easier it is to eat paleo these days than it was even a couple of years ago!

-Gluten-Free Alfredo Sauce Recipe (with Rice)
+Gluten-Free Alfredo (with rice)

 - About 4 cups turkey or chicken broth (doesn't have to be exact)